Patrick-Sawyer/CV/README.md

 #### Makers Academy (March 2020 to July 2020)

-My current employment very kindly allowed me to take sabbatical leave to do an intensive coding boot camp.
+Whilst working at the Discovery Channel they very kindly allowed me to take sabbatical leave to do an intensive coding boot camp.
 This course was based mainly on the following.

 - OOP, TDD, MVC, BDD
 - Agile workflow